Alkek Library Exhibitions & Displays

 Alkek Third Floor

-This display is located in front of the Checkout Desk between the elevators and the grand staircase.
+This exhibit is located in front of the Checkout Desk between the elevators and the grand staircase and will run through December 18, 2020.

 Alkek Fourth Floor